Can Two-Dimensional Technology Measure Changes in the Swing of Elite Croquet Players Following a Self-Talk Intervention?

 4.1.1.
 Detrimental Influence of Prescribed Self-Talk

-It is possible that the potentially detrimental effect of ‘prescribed’ self-talk found in the present study occurred because participants found the ‘prescribed’ self-talk words distracting resulting in this type of self-talk interfering with their ability to concentrate and execute their swing in an optimal fashion (i.e. slowing the timing of their swing and shortening their follow-through).
-In contrast to the ‘personalised’ words selected by participants, because the ‘prescribed’ words were not chosen by participants they may not have been meaningful or relevant to them and therefore they could have distracted them and/or caused them to think about the words too much thus negatively affecting their swing.
+It is possible that the potentially detrimental effect of ‘prescribed’ self-talk found in the present study occurred because participants found the ‘prescribed’ self-talk words distracting resulting in this type of self-talk being detrimental to their ability to concentrate and execute their swing in an optimal fashion.
+In contrast to the ‘personalised’ words selected by participants, because the ‘prescribed’ words were not chosen by participants they may not have been meaningful or relevant to them and therefore they could have distracted them thus negatively affecting their swing.
 This is consistent with the findings of Thornton and Peters who found that that self-talk has the potential to interfere with motor activity by overloading the mental resources of an individual and removing them from present-focused attention.

 Self-talk is a cognitive process that facilitates many aspects of an athlete’s ability to execute a performance including concentration, focus, attentional control and information processing [10, 12].
 To successfully execute a sporting performance the athlete needs to concentrate on the appropriate aspects of the task and therefore, if the self-talk words they use are not familiar or relevant to them they could be detrimental to their performance by interfering with their motivation, focus, concentration and task execution.
 To increase the likelihood of self-talk being effective and not detrimental to an athlete’s performance it would therefore be beneficial for those working with athletes to help them personalise their self-talk so that the words or phrases they use have meaning and relevance for them.